SitoCH/rpi-kubernetes-cluster/README.md

 First of all you need to setup the SSID and password.
 Use the same credentials with which you have configured your images.

-My setup is, that I span a private network `192.168.23.0/24` for the Pi cluster.

 The addresses I have chosen are:

 | IP                                    | Device          |